Side by Side Dual Occupancy Designs Melbourne – Block Dimensions Explained

 The last thing you want is to be working on a side by side development for however long knowing it’s going to deliver a negative result… what a drainer.

-Below are some plan as an example of what you could expect to achieve.
+Below is a set of plans.
+They’re an example of what you could expect to achieve.

 Think about it… originally, your 12m site started with a 3m crossover leaving 9m for on-street parking, which is enough for 1 car.
 When you add a second crossover, your frontage has now gone from 9m to 6m, again only enough for one car.